How AI Contract Drafting and Negotiation Tools Help In-House Legal Teams Scale Without Increasing Headcount

 Why Contract Work Creates Capacity Challenges for In-House Legal Teams

 A large portion of in-house legal time is spent on repeatable, process-driven documents rather than bespoke legal strategy.
-Examples include:
+These agreements are essential but rarely unique.
+Without automation, they consume hours of drafting and editing time that could otherwise be spent on higher-value legal work.

 Non-Disclosure Agreements (NDAs)